 TELL ME THE BASICS ABOUT FOSTERING

-There will be a weekly allowance for the young person to cover their food and household costs, entertainment and sports and activities.
-You are paid a professional reward fee for your work in supporting the young person as well as a training and placement allowance that is paid for the training you do to help build your skills.
+There is a weekly allowance for the young person to cover their food and household costs, entertainment, sports and activities.
+You are paid a professional reward for your work as well as a training and placement allowance that is paid for the training you do to build your skills.

 “If it wasn’t for the children I wouldn’t be the foster carer I hope I am.
 In every placement I learn something.
 We have an awful lot to be grateful to these children for.”

 -Kate, foster carer.

 “It was my foster carer who made me who I am today, taught me how to wash up, clean my room, the basics.
 It’s those little things that count so much.”

 -Crystal, care leaver.

-As part of the process to become a foster carer you will attend the three day Skills to Foster training and work with a social worker to complete an assessment that will also include simple checks and a medical.
-This assessment considers how you will look after a child or young person but is not a judgement about you as a person.
+As part of the process to become a foster carer you will attend the Skills to Foster training and work with a social worker to complete an assessment that also includes simple checks and a medical.
+The assessment considers how you will look after a young person but is not a judgement about you as a person.
 You will work together with the social worker to look at your past and reflect on your experiences.
-It may seem daunting but it is also a way to help you and your family prepare for becoming a foster carer.
-The assessment process should take 6 months.
+Do not worry!
+Even if you have had troubles in your past we look at how you have managed these and developed.
+It may seem daunting but it is a way to help you and your family prepare for becoming a foster carer.